wolfSSL/wolfssl-examples/btle/README.md

 # BTLE Examples

-BTLE / Lightweight Secure Transport Example:
+BTLE / Lightweight Secure Transport Examples:

 Bluetooth Low Energy (BTLE) is a lightweight / low power wireless protocol.
 Its supported by Apple iPhone 4s and later and most Android phones.
 It operates in the 2.4GHz spectrum and has 3 advertising channels and 37 data channels.

 ## Elliptic Curve Integrated Encryption Scheme (ECIES) Example

+See [ecies](ecies) folder and `README.md` for example details.

 wolfSSL ECIES support:
 * SEC1: `--enable-eccencrypt=yes`